CycleCloudCommunity/cyclecloud_arm/README.md

 * `rsaPublicKey`: The public key staged into the Cycle and Jumpbox VMs
 * The follwing attributes from the service principal: `applicationSecret`, `tenantId`, `applicationId`
-*  `cyclecloudAdminPW`: Specifiy a password for the `admin` user for the Cyclecloud application server.
-The password needs to meet the following specifications:

-        Between 3-8 characters and meeting three of the following four conditions:
-        - Contains an upper case character
-        - Contains a lower case character
-        - Contains a number
-        - Contains a special character: @ # $ % ^ & * - _ ! + = [ ] { } | \ : ' , . ? ` ~ " ( ) ;

 2. Deploy the CycleCloud server: